coatlessali/HoneyPatcher/README.md

 # *HoneyPatcher!*

-A mod installer and tool for SEGA AM2 games on RPCS3, available for Windows and Linux/SteamOS.
+A mod installer and tool for SEGA AM2 games on RPCS3, available for Windows, macOS, and Linux/SteamOS.

 It supports the following games:
 - Sonic the Fighters \[STF\]